 RYT500 & E-RYT200

-Yoga has changed my life, as I have learnt that Yoga is life; a beautiful life.
-I was born in NZ, and since the age of 4 I have been lucky enough to have dancing in my life, and through the love of movement I found the asana practice to be pure magic to the mind, body and soul.
-From mindfully rotating the wrists to pressing my palms firmly into the earth, I felt (and still feel) elated and a true sense of peace when struck with the present moment.
+Amber feels that yoga changed her life, as she has also learnt that Yoga is life; a beautiful life.
+Born in NZ, and since the age of 4 Amber was lucky enough to have dancing in her life, and through the love of movement found the asana practice to be pure magic to the mind, body and soul.
+From mindfully rotating the wrists to pressing her palms firmly into the earth, she felt (and still feels) elated and a true sense of peace when struck with the present moment.

-After pursuing a professional dancing career in Sydney, Australia, I soon discovered that this path wasn't for me.
-I had put so much pressure on myself to succeed that I had lost the joy of Self.
-Anxiety and an eating disorder took hold of me over those few years that followed, and it wasn't until I started attending a number of Pilates and Yoga classes that I began to see the sun again.
-It eventually became clear to me how much the practice of Yoga was benefiting my health and well being.
+After pursuing a professional dancing career in Sydney, Australia, she soon discovered that this path wasn't for her.
+She had put so much pressure on herself to succeed that she’d had lost the joy of Self.
+Anxiety and an eating disorder took hold of over those few years that followed, and it wasn't until she started attending a number of Pilates and Yoga classes that she began to see the sun again.
+It eventually became clear to her how much the practice of Yoga was benefiting her health and well being.

-In 2014 I went to Auckland, New Zealand, where I studied a Diploma in Yoga at Wellpark College.
-The person that came out of that course was totally different to the one that walked in.
-I went in for personal development reasons, and came out with a loving determination to help others on their own journeys.
-I can't express through words how grateful I am for all the beautiful wisdom that I received in that year.
-The tutors and students there are now my life long friends, and I will hold that experience in my heart forever.
+In 2014 she went to Auckland, New Zealand, where she studied a Diploma in Yoga at Wellpark College.
+The person that came out of that course was totally different to the one that walked in!
+She went in for personal development reasons, and came out with a loving determination to help others on their own journeys.

-Following my 200/500HR training in Yoga I returned to Napier, Hawke's Bay, where I taught at a number of studios and my own home studio.
-Nothing has made me more content than seeing the true growth in my students, on and off the mat.
-My soul is happiest when helping others, kindness is my religion, and I endeavor to embody this always.
+Following my 200/500HR training in Yoga she returned to Napier, Hawke's Bay, where she taught at a number of studios and her own home studio.
+Nothing has made her more content than seeing the true growth in students, on and off the mat.
+Ambers soul is happiest when helping others, kindness is her religion, and she endeavors to embody this always.